MagmaGuy/FreeMinecraftModels/ReadMe.md

 FMM aims to be as easy as possible to use as an API.

 Right now, there is only one class you need to know about if you wish to use FMM as an API for your plugin, and that is `StaticEntity`.

-Here is a snipped for handling a model:
+Here is a snippet for handling a static model:

 ```java
 public class FreeMinecraftModelsModel {